-organisations whilst at Speakers will be invited During Year 10 pupils will Increase pupil's Summer Term. school. from a range of both have the opportunity to aspirations and higher and further visit a further and higher awareness of post 16 education facilities, as education facility. choices.
-Links to key objectives: well as training providers • 1, 2, 3 & 5 and apprenticeship Regular trips to higher Biannually. schemes to ensure education facilities will Increase the number of · compliance with the be offered to groups of disadvantaged pupils Baker Clause. pupils, with an aim of at progressing into higher least 40% of the group education. being disadvantaged.
+organications whilst at Speakers will be invited During Voor 10 public will Increase nunil's Summer Term. organisations whilst at school.
+Speakers will be invited During Year 10 pupils will Increase pupil's Summer renth.
+SCHOOL. from a range of both have the opportunity to aspirations and higher and further visit a further and higher awareness of post 16 1 education facilities, as education facility. choices.
+Links to key objectives: well as training providers D: II 1, 2, 3 & 5 and apprenticeship Regular trips to higher Biannually. schemes to ensure education facilities will Increase the number of compliance with the be offered to groups of disadvantaged pupils Baker Clause. pupils, with an aim of at progressing into higher least 40% of the group education. being disadvantaged.
 Benchmark 8 Pupils will be given Excel spreadsheets and All pupils receive the Autumn Term.
-Personal guidance careers guidance Compass Plus will be guidance they need to Every student should interviews with a Level 6 used to record the make well informed, have opportunities for career adviser, at interviews to ensure all realistic career choices. guidance interviews with appropriate transition pupils have at least one a career adviser, who points in Year 9 and Year 11. interview during their could be internal or 11. time at St Gregory's.
-Word documents will be external, provided they used to record the details are trained to an of each meeting. appropriate level. or cacif incetting.
-Links to key objectives: 1, 3 & 5
+Personal guidance careers guidance Compass Plus will be guidance they need to Every student should interviews with a Level 6 used to record the make well informed, have opportunities for career adviser, at interviews to ensure all realistic career choices. guidance interviews with appropriate transition pupils have at least one a career adviser, who points in Year 9 and Year interview during their could be internal or 11. time at St Gregory's. external, provided they Word documents will be are trained to an used to record the details appropriate level. of each meeting.
+Links to key objectives: 1, 3 & 5 1, 3 & 3